zarr-developers/governance/GOVERNANCE.md

    projects) which are part of the Zarr Project.
 These projects are eligible to receive funds via NumFocus and are subject to the overarching Project governance framework.
+   This list of affiliated projects may evolve over time.
 4. **Non-Affiliated Software Projects** — Other software projects which implement Zarr or interact with it in some way, but are not under the umbrella of the Zarr Project.
 Non-affiliated projects are not eligible